 In light of the latest amendment to the Bill, the CBSL will have to take into consideration economic growth, alongside its current focus on inflation targeting.
 However, it is yet unclear which of these would be the primary focus.

 On 17 September, responding to a question on economic development posed by Softlogic Group MD/Chairman Ashok Pathirage at a session at the Sri Lanka Economic Summit 2019, Dr. Coomaraswamy reiterated that this was not among the CBSL’s responsibilities.

 “The remit of the Central Bank is often misunderstood.
 We are not in the business of development.
 That’s the government’s job.
 Our objectives are price and economic stability and financial system stability,” he said.

-Economists have long lamented the CBSL being pressurised to finance successive governments through money printing and seek unsustainable economic growth figures by preventing it from raising policy interest rates.
+Governments have done this mainly by forcing CBSL to finance them through money printing and by preventing CBSL from raising policy interest rates in order to pursue unsustainable economic growth figures.
 Buying Treasury Bills with printed money has been a major driver of economic instability and the push to keep rates down can lead to the economy overheating.

-It appears that the Treasury Secretary has been retained to make sure that the Monetary Board is briefed on fiscal policy developments and other aspects of the Government’s economic policies, and that the Finance Minister is kept fully briefed on the monetary policy.
+It appears that this decision has been taken to make sure that the Monetary Board is briefed on fiscal policy developments and other aspects of the Government’s economic policies, and that the Finance Minister is kept fully briefed on monetary policy.

 The Sunday Morning Business exclusively reported on 15 September that the Parliamentary Committee on Public Finance, during the review period, was sharply divided on the proposal to remove the Treasury Secretary from the Monetary Board of the CBSL.
 The status of the draft bill or when it would receive parliamentary approval is not clear at the moment.